-The RCP4.5 causes a highly accelerated ice loss from scenario assumes a significant reduction of emissions only after the 2040sto the 2080s with high retreat rates, before becoming more subtle from 2080 to 2100.
-This behaviour illustrates a highly unstable ice cap during most of the 21st century, and the more subtle retreat in the 2090s can be explained by , and this reflects in our results by the fact that ice volume steadily decays until the around 2080, and only then becomes more stable.
-Apart from the reduced emissions, another explanation for the flattening of the curve is the fact that most ice has already melted away.
-This saturation in volume loss can also be observed in the climate model uncertainty: while it increases strongly between 2050 and 2080, it becomes very small towards the by 2080 most of the plateau of the ice cap has melted away, and further elevations of ELA have less influence due to the steep slopes around the summits.
-This interpretation is confirmed by the ensemble uncertainty, indicating a generally good agreement between the climate models with regards to the state of the ice cap at the end of the century, showing an overall agreement between the climate models regarding the point in time where the ice cap almost vanishes.
-The ELA uncertainty shows a similar behaviour, with an increase until 2080 and subsequent decrease, which is more pronounced for the lower bound.
-The ice loss for the upper bound remains lower than that in the lower bound of the RCP4.5.
-Opposed to the RCP2.6 scenario, which highlights the high uncertainty introduced by the ELA parameterization retreat sets in earlier and accompanies the thinning that is prevalent during the whole 21st century.
+The RCP4.5 scenario assumes a significant reduction of emissions only after the 2040s, and this reflects in our results by the fact that ice volume steadily decays until the around 2080, and only then becomes more stable.
+Apart from the reduced emissions, another explanation for the flattening of the curve is the fact that by 2080 most of the plateau of the ice cap has melted away, and further elevations of ELA have less influence due to the steep slopes around the summits.
+This interpretation is confirmed by the ensemble uncertainty, indicating a generally good agreement between the climate models with regards to the state of the ice cap at the end of the century.
+Opposed As opposed to the RCP2.6 scenario, retreat sets in earlier and accompanies the thinning that is prevalent during the whole 21st century.